5 Essential Leadership Principles for Success in Everything

 Photo: My mom and I the night I won my first election at Texas A&M University.

-My mom always told me that I have a choice, I can be part of the problem or part of the solution, whether I was dealing with bullies in elementary school, or frustrated by the incompetence of our elected leaders when I was serving overseas as an undercover officer in the Central Intelligence Agency (CIA).
+My mom always told me that I have a choice, I can be part of the problem or part of the solution, whether I was dealing with bullies in elementary school, or frustrated by the lack of good leadership from our elected officials when I was serving overseas as an undercover officer in the Central Intelligence Agency (CIA).

-This is the most difficult of her leadership principles to achieve, because this requires you to take responsibility for your actions.
-No matter what’s going on, you must own your role in it.
-In most situations you don’t have the luxury of waiting for others to tell you what to do.
-Take charge and make things happen.
+This is the most difficult of her leadership principles to achieve.
+Having this type of leadership style requires you to take responsibility for your actions.
+No matter what’s going on, you must own your role in it, and be comfortable with decision making.

 Most importantly this leadership principle requires resilience.
 My mother could have complained and bemoaned all the injustices she had to suffer, but she had the inner strength to carry on and live her truth.
 She didn’t contribute to the problems she was faced with; she provided an example to future generations of how to solve societal problems by being herself.